dp-tx/yahoo-finance-data-scraper/README.md

 This script allows you to download the data for free once again.

 ## Usage
-1. Open Yahoo Finance to the page containing the data for your desired stock or index.
+1. Open Yahoo Finance to the page containing the historical data for your desired stock or index.
 For example, the S&P 500 index: https://finance.yahoo.com/quote/%5EGSPC/history/
 2. Open your browser's web inspector.
 This can be done by either right clicking anywhere on the page and selecting "Inspect" from the menu, or using the shortcut key, which is usually F12 or Ctrl+Shift+C on PC.
 Mac Safari I have no idea.
 3. Go to the "Console" tab in the inspector
 4. Copy the minified JS code from the code block above and paste it into the console line entry.